 - how children’s social care, and other agencies, might help

-Their job is to make sure there is a clear care plan everyone understands.
-It will make clear what services are available and what everyone involved will all do to help meet the child or young person’s needs.
+CWD will make sure there is a clear care plan everyone understands.
+It will make clear what services are available and what everyone involved will do to help meet the child or young person’s needs.